Board of Directors

 Leslie Tremberth

-Leslie is a leadership coach and organizational development consultant with her own practice based in South Portland.
-She previously worked for years as a healthcare policy specialist, consulting with state government agencies across the U.S. She holds a Bachelor’s degree in Humanities from Providence College and completed her coaching training through the Co-Active Training Institute.
-She is a volunteer English tutor for Portland Adult Education, a member of the Ladies’ Adventure Club, and previously served on the Board of Trustees of The Maine Girls’ Academy.
+Leslie is an executive coach and organizational development consultant based in South Portland.
+She previously worked as a consultant leading large-scale healthcare and disaster recovery projects on behalf of state and federal government agencies.
+She holds a Bachelor’s degree in Humanities from Providence College and completed her coaching certification through the Co-Active Training Institute.
+She enjoys fostering dogs and spending lots of time in the great outdoors.